 Skiing can be an incredible family activity, and there’s no better place to enjoy a family ski holiday than in the incredible mountainous regions of Europe.

 Ski resorts serve as fabulous holiday destinations for many families during winter.
-Offering the opportunity to ski and snowboard and enjoy the fresh air of snow-filled mountains.
+Offering the opportunity to ski, snowboard, and enjoy the fresh air of snow-filled mountains.
 Add in tobogganing, ice skating, gondola rides, and exceptional amenities and activities, and you have a complete winter vacation in one spot.

-You can find arguably the best ski resorts in the world for families in Europe (and often much cheaper than their North American counterparts).
-From the Alps to the Scandes, each mountain resort in Europe is unique and boasts numerous different trails and opportunities to learn how to ski; beginners to experts are catered for at all these incredible European ski resorts for families.
+In Europe, you can find arguably the best ski resorts for families (and often much cheaper than their North American counterparts).
+From the Alps to the Scandes, each mountain resort in Europe is unique and boasts numerous trails and opportunities to learn how to ski; beginners to experts are catered for at all these incredible European ski resorts for families.

 This post is part of our series Discover Europe – find more kid-friendly destination inspiration

-Although there are dozens of ski resort towns in Europe, we’ve narrowed it down to 15 ski resorts we think you should try this winter with kids.
+Although there are dozens of ski resort towns in Europe, we’ve narrowed it down to 15 ski resorts, and we think you should try it this winter with kids.
 We’ve included some popular classics that will never disappoint, plus some lesser-known resort towns if you’re after a new and unique European skiing experience.

-- Europe in Winter – Before You Go
+- Europe in Winter – Know Before You Go

 - 1. Zermatt-Matterhorn, Switzerland